Crown Jewels of the United Kingdom: Restoration to present

 The monarchy was restored after Cromwell's death.
 For the English coronation of Charles II, who returned from exile abroad, new Jewels were made based on records of the lost items.
 They were supplied by the banker and royal goldsmith, (Note: Vyner outsourced work to fellow members of the Goldsmiths' Company.)
 Sir Robert Vyner, at a cost of £12,184 7s 2d – as much as three warships.
 It was decided to fashion the replicas like the medieval regalia and to use the original names.
 These 22-carat gold objects, made in 1660 and 1661, form the nucleus of the Crown Jewels: St Edward's Crown, two sceptres, an orb, an ampulla, a pair of spurs, a pair of armills or bracelets, and a staff.
 A medieval silver-gilt anointing spoon and three early Stuart swords had survived and were returned to the Crown, and the Dutch ambassador arranged the return of extant jewels pawned in Holland.
-The king also spent £11,800 acquiring 2270 kg of altar and banqueting plate, and he was presented with conciliatory gifts.
+The king also spent £11,800 acquiring 2270 kg of altar and banqueting plate, and received conciliatory gifts from English cities that were Parliamentarian strongholds during the civil war.